 Solid organ transplantation

-Children and adults who are transplant candidates should receive HB vaccine following routine vaccination schedules.
-Immunity should be documented using the anti-HBs titre.
-For susceptible transplant recipients, vaccination should not be initiated or re-initiated until at least 3 to 6 months after transplantation in order to attain optimal immunogenicity.
+Children and adults who are transplant candidates should receive HB vaccine according to routine vaccination schedules.
+Immunity should be documented by measuring the anti-HBs titre.
+For susceptible transplant recipients, vaccination should not be initiated or re-initiated until at least 3 to 6 months after transplantation to attain optimal immunogenicity.
 Immunization with a higher dosage as defined in Higher vaccine dosing is recommended.

 If indicated, HB vaccine should be administered at least 14 days before the initiation of immunosuppressive therapy (e.g., high-dose systemic corticosteroids [2 mg/kg per day or 20 mg/day or more of prednisone or its equivalent] for 14 days or more; chemotherapy; radiation therapy; azathioprine; cyclosporine; cyclophosphamide; infliximab).
-If this cannot be done, a period of at least 3 months should elapse after immunosuppressive drugs (except high-dose systemic corticosteroids) have been stopped before administration of HB vaccine in an effort to ensure immunogenicity.
+If this time frame cannot be accomodated, a period of at least 3 months should elapse after immunosuppressive drugs (except high-dose systemic corticosteroids) have been stopped before administration of HB vaccine, in an effort to optimize immunogenicity.
 A period of at least 4 weeks should elapse between discontinuation of high-dose systemic steroids and administration of HB vaccine.
 The interval between discontinuation of immunosuppressive drugs and HB vaccine may vary with the intensity of the immunosuppressive therapy, underlying disease and other factors.

-If immunosuppressive therapy cannot be stopped, HB vaccine should be given when the person is least immunosuppressed.
+If immunosuppressive therapy cannot be stopped, HB vaccine should be given when the person is least immunosuppressed if possible.

-Individuals on dialysis are at increased risk for HB infection and these individuals, as well as those with chronic renal disease, may respond sub-optimally to HB vaccinations.
+Individuals on dialysis are at increased risk for HB infection because of the frequent potential exposures to the blood of others on dialysis, and these individuals, as well as those with chronic renal disease, may respond sub-optimally to HB vaccinations.
 As well, anti-HBs concentrations decline rapidly.
 For dialyzed adults and children and those with chronic renal disease, immunization with higher dosing as defined in Higher vaccine dosing is recommended.
-The anti-HBs titre should be evaluated yearly and booster doses using a higher dose should be given as necessary.
+Anti-HBs titres should be evaluated yearly and booster doses using a higher dose should be given when they fall below protective levels.

 People with conditions such as autism spectrum disorders or demyelinating disorders (including multiple sclerosis) should receive all routinely recommended immunizations, including HB-containing vaccine.